Medically reviewed by Drugs.com. Last updated on Aug 6, 2021.

 - Lung cancer

-In most people with primary brain tumors, the cause of the tumor is not clear.
+In most people with primary brain tumors, the cause of the tumor isn't clear.
 But doctors have identified some factors that may increase your risk of a brain tumor.
-Risk factors include:

 If it's suspected that you have a brain tumor, your doctor may recommend a number of tests and procedures, including: